 Additionally, the “Streets for Pedestrians” will be expanded to prioritize pedestrians over cars.
 Five roads in four main gates of Seoul (Sejong-daero, Eulji-ro, Toegye-ro, Chungmu-ro, and Changgyeonggung-ro) will be rearranged to be more pedestrian-friendly.
 The operation of the “Car-free Road” to provide citizens with various areas for relaxation will be greatly expanded and gradually, more than 30 diagonal (X-shaped) crosswalks per year will be installed for the convenience and safety of pedestrians.

-Seoul partially supports the costs of medical infertility treatment for infertile couples who should pay the whole costs by themselves because they have already used up the maximum number of times of the application of the national health insurance for the external fertilization (embryo transfer).
+Seoul partially supports the costs of medical infertility treatment for infertile couples who must pay the whole costs by themselves because they have already used up the maximum number of times of the application of the national health insurance for the external fertilization (embryo transfer).

 The number of “Community Childcare Center” for better care for elementary school students after school will be increased from 45 as of December 2019 to 222 in 2020 throughout all autonomous districts.
 The fee will be lowered from less than KRW 100,000 to less than KRW 50,000.

 Starting in March, the caring hours of the daycare centers will be divided into basic care and extended care.
 For children in the extended care class, professional teachers will be allocated so that the children can receive stable care during the afternoon.